 Are Goldcast and ON24 merging under Cvent?

 Both were acquired by Cvent (Goldcast in December 2025, ON24 in April 2026) and now operate under the same parent company.
 No public integration timeline has been disclosed.
-Both remain available as separate products today, but buyers should consider how Cvent's consolidation strategy may affect product roadmaps and long-term support.
+Both remain available as separate products today, but buyers should consider how Cvent's consolidation strategy may affect product roadmaps and long-term support before committing to multi-year contracts.

 How does ZoomInfo relate to Goldcast and ON24?

-Which platform is best for a mid-market B2B company?
+Which webinar platform is best for B2B demand generation and ABM programs?